vasily-kartashov/vasily-kartashov.github.io/_posts/2017-07-16-command-resource.md

 }
 ```

-We can extend it a bit with the following method operating on `psr/http-message` interfaces.
-For example as follows:
+To extend the `Symfony\Component\Console\Command\Command` interface to work with `psr/http-message` interfaces, we can add the following method:

 ```
 protected function executeWebRequest(RequestInterface $request, ResponseInterface $response)